County Longford Decade of Centenaries

 - Inclusivity and sensitivity in relation to different cultural, political and religious traditions, and viewpoints;

 - The importance of creativity as a means of exploring our history and its complexity.

 The annual programmes are developed in consultation with key local stakeholders, who are represented on our Decade of Centenaries Working Group: County Longford Historical Society, the Clonfin Commemoration Committee, Granard Area Historical Society, Ballinalee Community Development and Longford GAA County Board.

-All online events and some of those held in public will be recorded and made available on the Youtube channel of Longford County Library, Heritage and Archives Services.
+Cathaoirleach Peggy Nolan performed the launch.
+In due course, the film will be available on the YouTube channel of Longford County Library, Heritage and Archives Services.